-How have past PGA Championship winners fared the weekend before?
+How past PGA Championship winners fared the weekend before

-Defending PGA Champion Justin Thomas entered the 100th PGA Championship at Bellerive coming off of a win at the WGC-Bridgestone Invitational.
-He then tied for sixth at the PGA Championship.
+Defending PGA Champion Brooks Koepka entered the 2018 PGA Championship at Bellerive coming off of a fifth-place finish at the WGC-Bridgestone Invitational.
+He then captured his first PGA Championship and third career major championship.

-We recently broke down how success at The Open Championship does (or doesn’t) translate to PGA Championship success.
+We broke down how success the week before does (or doesn’t) translate to PGA Championship success.

 Here’s what we found:

--First, an important note: Of the last 39 PGA champions (dating back to 1980), 14 of them sat out the week before the festivities.
+-First, an important note: Of the past 39 PGA champions (dating back to 1980), 14 of them sat out the week before the festivities.
 That leaves us with 25 winners to study.

 -Since 1980, TWO of those 23 have won the tournament preceding the PGA Championship.
 They are: Tiger Woods (2007, WGC-Bridgestone Invitational) and Rory McIlroy (2014, WGC-Bridgestone Invitational).